Components in Rust

 As the import is unfulfilled, the calculator.wasm

-import, so that the calculator can run, you would need to compose the calculator.wasm
+is exported, you would need to compose the calculator.wasm

-files into a single, self-contained component.
+into a single, self-contained component.

 Creating a command component with cargo component